Skip to main content

 FEMA flood maps classify portions of La Marque within the 100-year and 500-year floodplains, and those boundaries have shifted after recent remapping.
 If your property carries flood risk, scheduling a pump-out before hurricane season each year gives your tank maximum capacity to handle stormwater infiltration.

-What Does the Galveston County Health District Require?
+Galveston County Health District Requirements

 The Galveston County Health District (GCHD) is the permitting authority for all septic work in the La Marque area.
 Their office is conveniently located on Emmett F. Lowry Expressway in Texas City, just a few minutes from La Marque along I-45.